 Perfectly Executed Dive Watch Essentials

 Orient recognizes that "ornate" and "attractive" aren't always synonymous.
-This watch is focused on the dive essentials of dive watches: durability, water resistance, and accuracy.
+This watch is focused on the essentials of dive watches: durability, water resistance, and accuracy.
 They excel in every aspect while still managing to put their own spin on the aesthetics of dive watches.
-There's a nice layer of depth to the shades of classic blue in the face, and the indices and hands both have unique personality without straying too far from a formula that works.
+There's a nice layer of depth to the shades of classic blue in the face, and the indices and hands both have unique personalities without straying too far from a formula that works.

 13. Citizen AW1361-10H Eco-Drive Avion